cdonnay/nesting_OH_WI/README.md

 # 3:1 Nesting in Redistricting

 ## Replicating our Results
 Significant improvements to the gerrychain codebase, usage of a cluster, as well as helpful suggestions from a reviewer resulted in changes to both underlying code and figures between the arxiv preprint and journal version.
-Old code and figures can be found in the "Arxiv Draft" folder. the various *.sh files are bash scripts used to run code in a cluster.
+Old code and figures can be found in the "Arxiv Draft" folder.
+The various *.sh files are bash scripts used to run code in a cluster.

 ## Preprocessing
 ### `1_preprocessing.py`